nonflow/class/README.md

 ## Configuration

 1. Modify the `commands.yaml` file to include the commands you want to execute, using appropriate account aliases.
-2. Update the `private.yaml` file with your actual credentials for each service and account.
+2. Update the `.private` file with your actual credentials for each service and account.
-3. Set up the `.env` file with the correct paths for `private.yaml` and `commands.yaml`.
+3. Set up the `.env` file with the correct paths for `.private` and `commands.yaml`.

 ## Extending the Project